Two New Livestreaming Manatee Webcams Debut at Ellie Schiller Homosassa Springs Wildlife State Park

 Note: Images of manatees from Ellie Schiller Homosassa Springs Wildlife State Park are available upon request.

 Maitland, Fla. – Save the Manatee Club, the world’s leading manatee conservation organization, has announced the introduction of two new livestreaming manatee webcams at Ellie Schiller Homosassa Springs Wildlife State Park in Homosassa, FL.
-The webcams will stream live footage of both above water and underwater activity at the park, which is home to three year-round captive manatees, as well as a winter refuge for wild manatees.
+The webcams will stream live footage of both above water and underwater activity at the park, which is home to three non-releasable manatees, as well as a winter refuge for wild manatees.
 The stream will be available to view 24/7 at ManaTV.org.
 In addition to the park, the Club is partnering on the project with explore.org, a live nature network.

 Adding to the Club’s other two webcams at Blue Spring State Park in Orange City, FL (also found at ManaTV.org), these new webcams will allow viewers to see manatees up close, in real time, and year-round, as opposed to primarily during the winter at Blue Spring.
 Ellie Schiller Homosassa Springs Wildlife State Park is one of the best places in Florida to view manatees and other native Florida animals.
 Visitors can see manatees in the pool at the Manatee Care Center, beneath the water’s surface in the Underwater Observatory, and in the entire spring above the water.
-Both wild manatees and three resident captive manatees, who cannot be released into the wild, can be spotted on the webcams.
+Both wild manatees and three resident manatees, who cannot be released into the wild, can be spotted on the webcams.
 These three manatees — Ariel, Betsy, and Electra — are in Save the Manatee Club’s Adopt-A-Manatee® program.

 This isn’t the first time the Club and the park have worked together to support manatees.
 Save the Manatee Club’s historic partnership with Ellie Schiller Homosassa Springs Wildlife State Park dates back to 1989 when the Adopt-A-Manatee® program began by including the park’s resident manatees.
 More recently, Save the Manatee Club provided funding for two sets of spring run gates that allowed wild manatees to swim into the main spring area, which acts as an important source of warmth in the winter.
 They have also funded heating support tanks, veterinary care, and the park’s “Manatee Watch” pontoon boat.